LeanSaldivar/Airline-Reservation-System-Prototype-/README.md

 ## Changelog

+#### January 17, 2025

+- Used passport.js to create local strategies and enhanced authentication
+- Implemented Serialization and Deserialization for logging in and signing in
+- Implemented Logout feature
+- Cleaned up code and removed previous Login and Sign-in feature

 #### January 16, 2025

 - Switched from commonJS to ES modules
 - Started implementing passport.js and authentification

 #### January 15, 2025: 7:58PM
 - **Login/Sign-in Authorization**